Featured Posted 5th July 2012. on

-It's the holy grail of Professional Services – to become a trusted advisor to your senior clients.
+It's the holy grail of Professional Services – to become a trusted business advisor to your senior clients.
 To be viewed – and sought out – as a source of valued advice and support.

 In other words, you'll be in pole position to win any related work.

-And if you’ve established a position of being able to help and offer good advice across a broad range of issues – not just in your own specialism – they you become an indispensable partner – not just a supplier.
+And if you’ve established a position of being able to help and offer good advice across a broad range of issues – not just in your own specialism – then you become an indispensable partner – not just a supplier.

 The position’s got to be earned – and that takes time and it takes consistent action.

 How To Become a Trusted Advisor

 You must establish both a trust-based relationship with your client; and you must be viewed as a source of valuable advice.

-Building trust can only be done by demonstrating and proving trustworthiness over time.
-The client must come to believe that you understand them, you have their best interests at heart, and you will deal with them with candour – always being honest about what you can and cannot do, and taking a long term perspective rather than seeing them as a short-term sales prospect.
+That means repeatedly demonstrating that you understand them, you have their best interests at heart, and you'll deal with them with candour: always being honest about what you can and cannot do, and taking a long term perspective rather than seeing them as a short-term sales prospect.

 When the Huthwaite Group studied client’s perceptions of professional service salespeople, they found that of the key elements of trust (in their words: candour, competence and concern) it was the area of showing concern and empathy for their clients where professionals performed the worst.
-Much worse that their counterparts in product sales.

 But all of this mitigates against showing genuine human concern for clients and their challenges.